RTB4FREE/rtb4free/docs/intro/getting-started-with-docker.rst

 Getting Started with Docker
 ===========================

-The simplest way to get started with RTB4FREE is to use Docker to install all components onto a single system, so that you can experience the functionality and quickly see if RTB4FREE is right for your business.
+The simplest way to get started with RTB4Free is to use Docker Compose to install all components onto a single system, so that you can experience the functionality and quickly see if RTB4FREE is right for your business.